refaalamri/refaalamri/content/research.md

   - block: collection
     id: research
     content:
-      title: "Past and Ongoing Research"
+      title: Past and Ongoing Research
       text: Here are a selection of projects that I have worked on over the years.
       filters:
         folders: